-The Beginning (1980s-2000s)
+The Beginning (1960s-2000s)

 Foreign investment in the Asia-Pacific region was once not as prolific as it is today.
 It was not until the late 1980s that FDI began to grow exponentially in the region.
-The following decade saw FDI increase by a factor of 15, largely spurred by the industrialisation of Southeast Asian economies, the rapid growth of export-oriented industries and India opening itself up to foreign capital inflows.
-[3]
+The following decade saw FDI increase by a factor of 15, largely spurred on by the industrialisation of Southeast Asian economies, the rapid growth of export-oriented industries and India opening itself up to foreign capital inflows.

-The rapid adoption of bilateral investment treaties (BITs) with ISDS provisions that began in the 1970s seems to have fuelled foreign investment in the region.
-At the start of the 1970s, fewer than 30 such BITs with Asia-Pacific states were in force.
-This number doubled by the 1980s, followed by a flurry of activity in the 1990s, ultimately producing 368 BITs in force with an Asia-Pacific state party by the turn of the century.
-What was a sprint evolved into a marathon, with a further 241 BITs entered into with or between Asia-Pacific states in the 2000s.
-Through the strengthening of Asia-Pacific BIT networks, such nations accordingly continued to attract increased FDI inflows.
 [4]

+In the early 1960s, a handful of countries (Indonesia, Malaysia, South Korea and Thailand) commenced entering into international investment agreements (IIAs), including bilateral investment treaties (BITs).
+The rapid adoption of IIAs with ISDS provisions that began in the 1970s seems to have fuelled foreign investment in the region.
+At the start of the 1970s, fewer than 30 such IIAs with Asia-Pacific states were in force.
+This number doubled by the 1980s, followed by a flurry of activity in the 1990s, ultimately producing 368 IIAs in force with an Asia-Pacific state party by the turn of the century.
+Over this period, the counterparties to the BITs also became increasingly geographically diversified.
+Whereas the first BITs were almost exclusively concluded with Western European states, over time, Asia-Pacific states commenced entering into BITs with other countries in Southern Asia, Sub-Saharan Africa, the Middle East and Eastern Europe.
+What was a sprint evolved into a marathon, with a further 241 IIAs entered into with or between Asia-Pacific states in the 2000s.
+Through the strengthening of Asia-Pacific BIT networks, such nations accordingly continued to attract increased FDI flows.
+[5]